Lucia Bronzetti: 2023: First WTA Tour title

-2024: BJK Cup champion, first WTA 125 title
+2024: BJK Cup champion, WTA 125 title

 Having come through qualifying, Bronzetti defeated 10th seed Daria Kasatkina in the first round at the Dubai Open in February, before losing her next match to Anastasia Potapova.

 The following month at the Indian Wells Open, she recorded wins over Magdalena Fręch and 32nd seed Anhelina Kalinina to reach the third round where she lost to third seed Coco Gauff.

 Seeded fourth, Bronzetti failed to defend her Morocco Open title in May, going out in the quarterfinals to eventual champion Peyton Stearns, losing seven games in a row from 5–0 ahead in the deciding set.

 In July, Bronzetti won the clay-court WTA 125 Contrexéville Open in France, defeating Mayar Sherif in a final which lasted more than three-and-a-half hours.

 Later that month, she represented Italy at the Paris Olympics but suffered first round defeats in both the singles and women's doubles.

 At the US Open in August, Bronzetti defeated Lulu Sun to reach the second round where she lost to second seed Aryna Sabalenka.

 Seeded seventh, Bronzetti made it through to the semifinals at the Jasmin Open in Monastir in September, with wins over Dalma Gálfi, Ann Li and qualifier Antonia Ružić, before losing to Rebecca Šramková in the last four.

 In October, having lost in the final qualifying round, she gained entry to the Wuhan Open as a lucky loser, going on to defeat Ajla Tomljanović to reach round two, where she lost to Wang Xinyu in three sets.
 The following week, Bronzetti defeated Cristina Bucșa in the first round at the Japan Open, before losing to qualifier and eventual champion Suzan Lamens.
 She continued her good Asian swing form by reaching the semifinals at the Guangzhou Open with straight sets wins over fourth seed Elina Avanesyan, Jaqueline Cristian and Wang Xiyu.
 Bronzetti lost in the last four to qualifier Caroline Dolehide in a deciding set tie-break.

 At the BJK Cup finals, Bronzetti defeated Magda Linette as Italy overcame Poland 2–1 in the semifinals.
 She then overcame Viktória Hrunčáková in the opening singles match of the final as Italy claimed the title with a win over Slovakia.